ricardolq/icp1_s4/README.md

 ## Description

 This repository is created to ilustrate some examples using Static Analysis and Dynamic Analysis.
-Some of them are based on the original ones from https://github.com/google/sanitizers and just rewritten to C language.
+Some of them are based on the original ones from [Google Sanitizers](https://github.com/google/sanitizers) and just rewritten to C language.

 ## Getting Started